 Although the fundamental operation of solar lights is quite simple, many people place these lights in the wrong place.
 At least every sincere one will state how many hours of sunshine exposure a particular fixture requires in order to offer a specified runtime.
 In general, a solar lamp requires at least six hours of exposure to direct sunlight before it may produce light for another six hours.
 The ideal amount of direct sunlight for lighting is typically eight to ten hours each day.

 You could believe that you have everything covered when you place a solar light in your yard since you know “exactly the area.”
-People often fail to realize that the Earth rotates around the sun, so a light that receives a lot of sunshine in the morning may become blocked by a tree, a shrub, or even a house wall in the late afternoon.
+People frequently forget that the Earth revolves around the sun, which means that in the late afternoon, a tree, a shrub, or even a house wall may block a light that receives a lot of sunshine in the morning.

 6. Remove the light